 1.0 Document All of Your Maintenance Service

 It is very important to maintain excellent records on all aspects of your Porsche Boxster’s maintenance.
 One of the easiest ways to make sure you keep good records is to create a vehicle maintenance binder (or folder).
-I like to hole punch all maintenance receipts and maintain it in a binder.
+I like to hole-punch all maintenance receipts and maintain them in a binder.
 If you move the binder, you do not have to worry about paper receipts falling out as you would with a file folder.
 As soon as you receive a receipt for maintenance or parts, hole punch them and place them inside the binder.

 Whenever you buy a replacement part for your car, make sure to write down the odometer reading at the time of replacement.
-This is especially important when you perform regular tasks like oil changes, brake replacements, and have no specific invoices from mechanics.
+This is especially important when you perform regular tasks like oil changes, and brake replacements, and have no specific invoices from mechanics.

 If you purchased a pre-owned car, retain all maintenance paperwork you are given by the previous owner.
-Hopefully the previous owner kept good records as you will do.
+Hopefully, the previous owner kept good records as you will do.

 2.0 Change Your Wipers